15 Military Friendly Colleges in Nebraska

 601 E. College Drive, Winnebago, Nebraska 68071-0270

-Little Priest Tribal College awards two-year degrees: Associate of Arts (A.A.) and Associate of Science (A.S.).
-Generally, the classes taken at Little Priest represent the freshman and sophomore years of study at a four-year institution.
-You could choose areas from business and education.
-To tribal science, Native American or Cannabis studies.
-Veteran’s benefits are available to veterans of active military service.
+Little Priest Tribal College offers two-year degree programs, specifically the Associate of Arts (A.A.) and Associate of Science (A.S.) degrees.
+Typically, the courses offered cover the initial two years of study at a four-year college.
+The college provides a range of subjects from business and education to tribal science, Native American studies, and Cannabis studies.
+Additionally, veterans of active military service can access veteran’s benefits at the college.

 Average Post 9/11 GI Bill Benefits Awarded